chaimleib/hebrew-special-numbers/README.md

     hsn = yaml.load(open('hebrew-special-numbers/styles/default.yml'))
     ```

-3. Optional: Load in any additional styles and recursively merge them into your associative array.
+3. Optional: It is possible to create styles by cascading styles on top of each other.
+Load in any additional styles and recursively merge them into your associative array.
 This may require defining a recursive `merge` function.
     ```python
     # using merge() by Andrew Cooke, http://stackoverflow.com/a/7205107
+    chaipower = yaml.load(open('hebrew-special-numbers/styles/chaipower.yml'))
-    hsn = merge(hsn, yaml.load(open('hebrew-special-numbers/styles/chaipower.yml')))
+    hsn = merge(hsn, chaipower)
+    ```

+4. Optional: To clarify what order the styles were added, update the 'order' key:
+    ```python
+    hsn = ['default', 'chaipower']
     ```

 ### Generating numerals